The Ultimate Guide to HR Digital Transformation (Part 2)

 AI is an intelligent machine capable of thinking like the best human… but better and all the time.
 It executes tasks that, until now, have been squarely in the human domain — learning and adapting, critical thinking, reasoning, problem-solving, and language processing.
-This leap was made possible by two underlying technologies - machine learning & deep learning.
+This leap was made possible by two underlying technologies: machine learning and deep learning.

 Machine learning is a part of AI that allows algorithms to automatically learn from large datasets.
 Basically, the algorithm tries to come up with a set of rules or patterns which would allow the program to make predictions or decisions.
 For best results, human supervision is important because the data needs to be structured properly.

-Machine learning in HR: Thanks to ML, HR software can be programmed to recognise anomalies (for example, drops in performance or engagement), run background checks on applicants (based on resumes of successful applicants), identify employees that are considering leaving (and suggest re-engagement activities), and more.
+With AI, HR software can be programmed to recognize anomalies (for example, drops in performance or engagement), run background checks on applicants (based on resumes of successful applicants), identify employees that are considering leaving (and suggest re-engagement activities), and more.

-Deep learning in HR: Thanks to DL, chatbot assistance will continue to improve (as software gets better at recognising language, context, and tone).
+With deep learning, chatbot assistance will continue to improve (as software gets better at recognizing language, context, and tone).
 This will allow delivery automation of various HR services.
-Additionally, learning recommendations will become more personalised for individual employees.
+Additionally, learning recommendations will become more personalized for individual employees.

 The three main business reasons for AI in HR are:

 - Employee Experience — compensation, benefits, and career stability are becoming increasingly less important to modern employees.
-What they want is excellent, differentiated employee experience (at least, 80% of them do).
+What they want is an excellent, differentiated employee experience.
 This experience encompasses everything from tailor-made onboarding to on-the-job assistance (for example, a voice-powered virtual assistant that answers work-related questions).
 AI-driven human resources software makes this possible.